 Looking first at the Wood proposal as currently presented, when a bundled residential or small commercial customer’s rate exceeds the established rate cap, then that customer will be charged only the capped amount, the costs above the capped level being placed in a balancing account.
 Thus, in essence, SDG&E, for an interim period, will be paying the amount of the bundled customer’s electric bill that constitutes the differential between the capped amount and the full bundled service costs.
-To afford comparable treatment to direct access customers, SDG&E should be directed to apply to each direct access account a credit which equals the differential between what that customer would have been charged as a fully bundled customer and the capped level.
-The amount of the direct access account credit, like the excess amount not billed to bundled service customers, would be placed in the same balancing account.
-Under such approach, all customers will be subject to the same rate cap, regardless of the source of their commodity supply.
-At the time that the Commission determines the manner in which SDG&E is to recover the under-collected amounts in the balancing account, every customer (in the same rate class) will be subject to the same surcharge, regardless of the customer’s status as direct access or bundled.
+SDG&E would place this amount in the same balancing account.
+At the time that the Commission determines the manner in which SDG&E is to recover all or part of the under-collected amounts in the balancing account, the bundled service customer who were receiving service when the costs were created would be responsible for the surcharge.

 Turning to the Duque proposal for rate stabilization, the same principles would apply.
-SDG&E would be directed to apply a direct access account credit to the bills of direct access customers for the differential between the maximum bill level for the designated usage and the amount the customers would have been charged under the fully bundled rate.
-The revenue, shortfall, like those with respect to bundled service customers, would be booked to the TCBA.
-As a result of booking these under-recoveries to the TCBA, they will be recovered from all customers, regardless of their status.
+SDG&E would be directed to apply a direct access account credit to the bills of bundled service customers for the differential between the maximum bill level for the designated usage and the amount the customers would have been charged under the fully bundled rate.
+The revenue shortfall would be booked to the TCBA.
+As a result of booking these under-recoveries to the TCBA, they would be eligible for recovery from bundled service customers.

+As a practical matter, ARM recognizes that customers who are now taking bundled service should not be totally excused from cost responsibility by shifting to direct access after the costs have already been created.
+To remedy this problem, ARM proposes that customers who currently are direct access customers and who were direct access customers as of June 1, 2000 not be subject to any surcharge resulting from the eventual rate cap or stabilization solution.
+Customers who are currently bundled service customers and who switch, or switched, to direct access after June 1, 2000 would be eligible for surcharge only for some predefined period.
+For example, customers who switch by January 1, 2001 may be eligible for 6 months of surcharge; customers who switch by June 1, 2001 may be eligible for 12 months of surcharge, etc. However, ARM urges the Commission to structure this transitional surcharge for new direct access customers in a way that does not penalize or otherwise discourage such switching from taking place.

 B. Application of Rate Cap / Rate Stabilization Plans